01st Jul 2025 by Adjust

 Neurodiversity training for HR

 Neurodivergent people are more likely to be unemployed than any other disabled people.
-While 15-20% of people worldwide are estimated to be neurodivergent in some way, a massive 30-40% of those people are unemployed.
+W e estimate 20% of people worldwide are neurodivergent and a massive 30-40% of those people are unemployed.
 For autistic people, the stats are even more depressing, with just 29% of autistic people in any kind of work.
 Very few workplaces offer neurodiversity training for HR, and we believe this kind of training is essential.

-At Adjust, we’re passionate about getting neurodivergent people who want to work into the workplace, and helping businesses to keep them there.
-That means supporting them through every step of their recruitment journey, from applying for the job all the way through to any issues they may encounter at work.
+At Adjust, we’re passionate about getting neurodivergent people who want to work into the workplace.
+As well as helping businesses to keep them there.
+We support organisations through every step of their employment journey.
+Firstly through recruitment all the way through to any issues they may encounter at work.

 To help update your hiring practices and retain more neurodivergent employees, we offer neurodiversity training for HR.
 Just reach out to Adjust today and we can figure out how we can support you.
 In the meantime, here’s our guide for HR professionals who want to support neurodivergent employees.